 I believe, that for Xiaomi Mi 9 6GB 128GB (Global version) the 0.63x wide lens can be a good alternative for the wide-angle mode, being botched by producers, unfortunately.
 However, it must be used at least with normal photo mode (Pic.
 34).

 5 – The last kind of lens, which I tested was the kaleidoscope lens.
-There is no opinion about the quality as it brings a completely different of the image character (Pic.
+There is no opinion about the quality as it brings a completely different image character (Pic.
 38, 39).
-Major demerit, which is the dark edge caused by the lens mount won’t disappear unless you turn into 2x zoom (Pic.
+The major demerit, which is the dark edge caused by the lens mount won’t disappear unless you turn into 2x zoom (Pic.
 40).

 MAGNIFIER APPS VERSUS THE CELL PHONE LENS

 I can admit, that the best of them is the Magnifying Glass app at the bottom of the picture.
-This brand new app triggers your digital zoom properly, giving you a quicker way to achieve the enlargement.
+This brand-new app triggers your digital zoom properly, giving you a quicker way to achieve enlargement.

 But the images are still noisy, according to the Mi 9 zoom properties (Pic.
 43, 44).
-The image quality can vary depends on your smartphone I believe.
+The image quality can vary depending on your smartphone I believe.

 Another two apps are doing much worse.
 They invoke the device zoom mistakingly, making the images basically out of question (Pic.
 47, 48).
-The image capturing is not needed as the quality is shown yet in the preview mode (Pic.
+Image capturing is not needed as the quality is shown yet in the preview mode (Pic.
 45, 46).

 In another magnifying glass app (Cozy magnifier) the situation is not better, to be honest (Pic.
 47).
 Both macro and zoom are not acceptable, as the digital zoom from your device is activated falsely.